The Open Championship format and qualification: History of qualification and format

 Qualifying was first introduced from 1907, except 1910–1911, where a 36 hole cut was made instead.
 1926 was the first year where there was both a cut and qualifying, and this has been the situation ever since.
 Qualifying generally happened the day before or shortly before the Open, and everyone was required to qualify until 1962.
 In 1963 exemptions from qualification began, mainly for past champions, but this has now expanded to cover a multitude of achievements and most of the field now qualify by exemption.
 In the 1980s, the R&A was concerned that its process was not adequately allowing for players which played on multiple tours, and so actively brought about what is now known as the Official World Golf Ranking to use as part of the exemption process.

 In 2004 international qualifying was introduced, which meant that players did not have to travel to the UK to participate in qualifying.
 This was replaced in 2014 by the Open Qualifying Series, which gave qualifying spots to the best performers in existing global golf events.

 The biggest change to the format of the tournament was in 1892 when the tournament was expanded from 36 holes to 72 holes.
-Another notable change in the rules was making it mandatory to use the "bigger" ball (as was used in America) in 1974.
+Another notable change in the rules was making it mandatory to use the 1.68 inch diameter ball (as was used by the USGA) in 1974 instead of the 1.62 inch diameter ball, which was entirely eliminated by the 1990 revision to the Rules of Golf.